platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

 appendHistory hist op = atomically (writeTQueue hist op)
 ```

+When executing, the threads involved in the execution have a shared/concurrent queue which they append their invocation and completions to.
+From the concurrent queue we get our concurrent history.

 ``` haskell
 concExec :: TQueue Operation -> Counter -> Command -> IO ()
 concExec queue counter cmd = do